 In my Bumpkinton books, I have some unlikable characters, but my favourite ones are Amelia Goose and Marjorie Fairfax.
 They are petty and enjoy complaining about things that aren’t important and mundane.
-Perfect.

-Writing Comedy from real world experience
+Writing Comedy from real-world experience

-The last (or sometimes first!) thing I do is write down ANYTHING funny that I hear.
-Whether I’m with friends or eavesdropping on the conversation at the next table in a restaurant, if somebody says something funny, I’ll write it down.
+The last (or sometimes first) thing I do is write down ANYTHING funny that I hear.
+Whether I’m with friends or eavesdropping on the conversation at the next table in a restaurant – if somebody says something funny, I’ll write it down.

-In my story, The Bachelor, I use a line that my partner overheard in school.
+In my story, The Bachelor, I use a line my partner overheard in school.
 A student said: “Miss, just look at her skirt.
 If it gets any shorter, she’ll have another two cheeks to powder.”

-Become one of the great comedy writers
+Become great at writing comedy